computerguided/FCM/doc/AsyncInterfaceHandler.md

 ## Description

-The default Asynchronous Interface Handler, or _handler_ for short, is defined in the `FcmAsyncInterfaceHandler` class which is a subclass of the `FcmBaseComponent` class.
+The default _Asynchronous Interface Handler_, or _handler_ for short, is defined in the `FcmAsyncInterfaceHandler` class which is a subclass of the `FcmBaseComponent` class.
 It provides a way to handle asynchronous interfaces in a synchronous way.

 A handler has one or more interfaces on which it can only send messages, but not receive.
 As such it also has no state-machine.